dina-web-nrm/redmine-docker/README.md

 An external proxy (e.g DINA-Web/proxy-docker)
 Put the certification, crt- and key-file,  in the approriate directory

-## Gotcha
+## Gotchas

 For testing locally:
 1. remember to add `support.dina-web.net` to your /etc/hosts file...
-2. if you are using a locally deployed mail-server ( https://github.com/DINA-Web/mail-docker  ) add `mail.dina-web.net` to your /etc/hosts file...
+2. if you are using a locally deployed mail-server (https://github.com/DINA-Web/mail-docker) add `mail.dina-web.net` to your /etc/hosts file...

+redmine harvesting mail and creating issues:
-3. remember from an account that is a registered user in the support.dina-web.net-system .....
+1. when sending mails that becomes issue in project x , remember that the mail must be sent from an account that is a registered user in the current redmine-project (in the `support.dina-web.net`-system)
+2. obs. the receive_imap.sh must use the port 993